sgsokol/influx/doc/manual.rst

                    during the non-linear iterations when Jacobian is rank deficient

                    To obtain an approximate solution a Tikhonov regularization is used when solving an LSI problem.
-Only on of the options --ln and --tikhreg can be activated in a given run.
+Only one of the options --ln and --tikhreg can be activated in a given run.
   --zc=ZC          Apply zero crossing strategy with non negative threshold
                    for net fluxes